shyampatrick/BT-Real-Estate/Readme.md

 I included a Dockerfile and docker-compose to run the app easily with a SQL server (MySQL 5) - Just run the docker-compose up.
 It should work fine - I needed some time to configure it but I think it's good now.

-The data is seeded as well so no problems with a empty app - the Admin area is the primary input page, the login is shyam, password is passw0rd.
+The data is seeded as well so no problems with a empty app - the Admin area is the primary input page, the login is admin, password is password.

+If you don't need docker to run it please edit the settings (or uncomment the load local_settings loop and edit the local settings).
+Running it is easy - just migrate the db, then:

+    python manage.py loaddata seed.json (for db data seed)

+and runserver.